 - If you show signs of illness and feel unwell, stay home until you feel better.

 - Suppose you belong to a group of people at high risk for a severe case of covid-19 (weakened immune system, chronic disease, elderly age).
-In that case, you should pay close attention to your health and symptoms and, if your health worsens, contact your general practitioner (GP) to determine further action, including issuing a request for a test and recommending adequate treatment.
+In that case, you should pay close attention to your health and symptoms and, if your health worsens, contact your general practitioner (GP) to determine further action, and recommend adequate treatment.

 - For a minimum of 7 days, follow increased hygiene rules and precautions.